Military Strikes Target ISIL Terrorists in Syria, Iraq

 Strikes in Syria

-Attack, bomber and remotely piloted aircraft conducted 10 strikes consisting of 14 engagements in Syria:
+Attack, bomber and fighter aircraft and rocket artillery conducted 16 strikes in 19 engagements in Syria:

--- Near Abu Kamal, three strikes destroyed three oil wellheads and two oil storage tanks.
+-- Near Abu Kamal, four strikes destroyed four oil wellheads, two oil storage tanks and an oil pumpjack.

--- Near Bab, two strikes engaged four ISIL tactical units and destroyed a vehicle.

--- Near Raqqah, four strikes destroyed a front-end loader, an ammunition factory, an oil pump jack and an oil storage tank; and damaged a supply route.

 Strikes in Iraq

-Artillery, and attack, fighter and remotely piloted aircraft conducted five strikes consisting of 21 engagements in Iraq, coordinated with and in support of the Iraqi government:
+Bomber, fighter and remotely piloted aircraft and rocket artillery conducted five strikes in 19 engagements in Iraq, coordinated with and in support of Iraq’s government:

--- Near Mosul, five strikes engaged two ISIL tactical units; destroyed five watercraft, four vehicle-borne bomb factories, four front-end loaders, an artillery system, a vehicle, two ISIL-held buildings and a command-and-control node; and suppressed an ISIL mortar team.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.